 Your workplace identity includes all aspects of yourself, including your skills, experiences, education, and personal characteristics.
 It encompasses more than your job title or position.
 Your experiences influence your workplace identity at work and the relationships you build there.

 Diversity in organizations has become the norm rather than the exception.
-Organizations are now made up of people with different backgrounds, beliefs, genders, races, and other characteristics.
+Organizations are now composed of people with different backgrounds, beliefs, genders, races, and other characteristics.
 These differences contribute to the organization’s success by bringing various knowledge, skills, and abilities that can help accomplish its mission or vision.

 Managing identity at the workplace:

 Every individual has a unique identity.
 Although many of us have similar identities, our differences make us unique.
-When we understand our own workplace identity, it can help motivate us to work hard and dedicate ourselves to being productive team members.
+Understanding our workplace identity can help motivate us to work hard and dedicate ourselves to being productive team members.

-By accepting that your workplace identity is just one part of who you are as a person, you can better understand how to interact with your coworkers and clients.
+By accepting that your workplace identity is just one part of who you are, you can better understand how to interact with your coworkers and clients.
 You don’t have to change who you are because of the people around you, but rather learn from those differences.

-Employers need to have a strong sense of self-awareness and an understanding of their own workplace identity.
-Employers need to create an environment where employees can be themselves, feel valued for their differences, and contribute to the organization’s success.
+Employers must have a strong sense of self-awareness and an understanding of their workplace identity.
+Employers must create an environment where employees can be themselves, feel valued for their differences, and contribute to the organization’s success.

 When people can embrace their identities, whether at work or in everyday life, they become more confident and comfortable with who they are.
 Confidence is the key to success in every aspect of your life, including your career.